Alibabki

-Alibabki was a Polish all-female vocal band active during 1963-1988 (with a hiatus during the 1980s).
+Alibabki was a Polish all-female vocal band active from 1963 to 1988 (with a hiatus during the 1980s).
 All the performers resided in Warsaw.
-Their major musicals styles were pop music, "big beat", and ska.
+Their major musical styles were pop music, "big beat", and ska.
 They performed both as an individual band and as a support group for various musicians.
 Alone and together with other artists, Alibabki performed about 2000 songs.
 Their singing was used in a number of Polish films.
 Occasionally the group name is incorrectly referred to as Ali-babki.
 The band was a recipient of multiple awards.

-The name of the band is a pun, a portmanteau of "Ali Baba" and "babki", the latter word being a colloqiallism for "women", an example of exoticism in pop music of Communist Poland.
+The name of the band is a pun, a portmanteau of "Ali Baba" and "babki", the latter word being a colloquialism for "women", an example of exoticism in pop music of Communist Poland.